hashicorp/nomad/website/source/docs/internals/scheduling.html.md

 page_title: "Scheduling"
 sidebar_current: "docs-internals-scheduling"
 description: |-
-  Learn about how schedulig works in Nomad.
+  Learn about how scheduling works in Nomad.
 ---

 # Scheduling